JesseLanceB/JesseLanceB/README.md

 ## 📌 About Me

-I'm an aspiring cybersecurity professional with backgrounds in IT Service Desk and NOC Administration.
+I'm an aspiring cybersecurity professional with backgrounds in Customer Support, Content Moderation, IT Service Desk, and NOC Administration.
 I am always curious and enthusiastic about data and information security and the foundations behind them.
 I always think about the strings behind how it works and the means to stop and reduce security breach, denial of service and digital human exploitation.
 This portfolio is where I document my hands-on practice and continuous learning.

 ---